diffusiondata/diffusion-examples/js/getting_started/README.md

-Open `index.html` in a browser, it makes a connection to your Reappt service or Diffusion server and subscribes to the topic `foo/counter`.
+Open `index.html` in a browser, it makes a connection to your Diffusion Cloud service or Diffusion server and subscribes to the topic `foo/counter`.

 #### Testing this client